emarekica/js/js-behind-the-scenes.md

 ## Execution Contexts and The Call Stack

-How it JS code executed?
+How i JS code executed?
 Where?

 **In the call stack, in the JS Engine.**